What are AIDS-related cancers?

 If you have HIV, you likely see your healthcare provider regularly.
-During these visits you will be asked about your health and may have a physical exam.
-This allows your provider to watch for things such as infection and other problems, including cancer.
+During these visits, you'll be asked about your health, and a physical exam will be done.
+This allows your provider to watch for things like infection and other problems, including cancer.

-If your provider thinks you may have an AIDS-related cancer, you may need certain tests.
+If your provider thinks you may have an AIDS-related cancer, you'll need certain tests.
 These depend on the type of cancer you might have.
 They may include:

 - Blood tests.
 These can help diagnose some cancers and get an idea of your overall health.

 - Imaging tests.
-X-rays and CT or MRI scans create images of the inside of your body.
+X-rays, CT scans, or MRIs create images of the inside of your body.
 They may be used to look for and help diagnose different cancers.

 - Other tests.
 Depending on your symptoms, you may need other tests.
-For example, a woman’s healthcare provider may do a Pap test to check for cervical cancer.
+For instance, a woman’s healthcare provider may do a Pap test to check for cervical cancer.
 A lumbar puncture (spinal tap) may be done to look for lymphoma cells in the fluid that surrounds and cushions the brain and spinal cord (called the CSF or cerebrospinal fluid).

 Part of diagnosing cancer is called staging.
-Staging is the process of seeing if the cancer has spread, and where it has spread.
+Staging is the process of finding out how big the cancer is and if it has spread.
 Staging also helps to decide on the best treatment options.
-There are different staging systems used for different cancers, but most range from stage 1 to stage 4, where a stage 4 is cancer that has spread to parts of the body.
+There are different staging systems used for different cancers.
+Most use a scale of stage 1 to stage 4, where a stage 4 is cancer that has spread to other parts of the body.
 Talk with your healthcare provider about the stage of your cancer and what it means.

 How are AIDS-related cancers treated?

-Treatment depends on what type of AIDS-related cancer you have and how far it has spread in your body.
-You may need one or more of these treatments:
+Treatment depends on the type of AIDS-related cancer you have and how far it has spread in your body.
+You may need 1 or more of these treatments:

 - Surgery.
 Removing the tumor may be an option for some cancers.

 - Chemotherapy (chemo).
-These medicines can kill cancer cells or stop them from growing.
+These drugs can kill cancer cells or stop them from growing.

 - Immunotherapy.
-This treatment helps the immune system focus on and kill cancer cells while causing little harm to healthy cells.
+This treatment uses drugs that help the immune system focus on and kill cancer cells while causing little harm to healthy cells.

 - Radiation.
 High-energy X-rays or other types of radiation can help shrink or kill cancer cells.

-Treating HIV infection itself is also an important part of therapy.
+Treating HIV infection itself is an important part of therapy.
 You will be given antiretroviral treatment (ART) to control the virus.
 This can help reduce the side effects (such as infection) from other treatments and improve your chance of recovery.

 What are possible complications of AIDS-related cancers?

-Possible complications depend on the type and stage of the cancer, as well as the treatments used.
-Complications can include:
+Possible complications and side effects depend on the type and stage of the cancer, as well as the treatments used.
+They can include: